cce-bigdataintro-1160/CEBD-1160-fall-2019-site/5-pythonadv.md

 * you can check the available methods in each lib by using the functions `dir` and `help` or using your IDE (PyCharm) help
 * Let's take a look together at the standard libraries `time`, `random`, `os` and `sys` in the CEBD-1160-code project

-1. In `python-notebook` project do the following exercise in pairs:
+1. In `pandas-notebook` project do the following exercise in pairs:
 2. Write a python script that prints a message every 3 seconds
 3. Add a random number to your message.
 4. Allow the user to provide a string argument that gets added to your message